Author: Tim Davies LLB

 The determination, therefore, that an individual has a primary health need is paramount to securing continuing healthcare funding to meet the costs of care for an individual in full.
 Continuing healthcare funding is not in any way, shape or form means tested and as confirmed by the National Framework, meets the cost of care in full, including accommodation and associated costs.

-The Four Characteristics Tested to Establish a Primary Care Need
+The Four Characteristics Tested to Establish a Primary Healthcare Need

 The key test, therefore, is the four characteristics of need; namely nature, intensity, complexity and unpredictability.
 Any one or a combination of these characteristics being present will determine whether an individual has a primary health care need or not.